FloppyDisck/Atlas-Ai/README.md

 Later if you have any custom actions defined they'll be edited on the actions.py file.
 Information on actions can be found [here](https://rasa.com/docs/rasa/core/actions/).

-Once all of this is set and youre ready to begin training just run train.sh file and it should train everything.
+Once all of this is set and youre ready to begin training just run the main script with the --train command.
 ```
-bash /bin/train.py
+bash bin/run.py --train
 ```

 If you just want to test the latest NLU training data with some written examples found in /bin/modelTrain.py
 ```
-bash /bin/train.py model
+bash bin/run.py --train --use-python
 ```

 ## Testing Atlas